-- · Cataloging, inventorying, documenting, and registering collections - Digitization of collections designed to enhance outreach, expand access, or improve collections management - Developing collection plans, interpretive plans, or strategic plans using consultants, researchers, and other sources of professional expertise - · Implementing recommendations or action plans from planning activities - · Exhibition development, design, and fabrication - · Interpretive and educational programs, product development, and delivery - Design and printing of educational resources including training manuals, toolkits, and curricula that support educational programs and exhibitions to expand educational programs, engage the community, enhance organizational operations and resiliency, or provide for enhanced care of collections.
-IMLS encourages museum professionals and institutions to share and adopt best practices and innovations by creating skillbuilding and capacity-expanding programs that are applicable across all levels of museum staff to ensure the highest standards in all aspects of museum practices and operations.
+- Cataloging, inventorying, documenting, and registering collections - Digitization of collections designed to enhance outreach, expand access, or improve collections management - Developing collection plans, interpretive plans, or strategic plans using consultants, researchers, and other sources of professional expertise - Implementing recommendations or action plans from planning activities - Exhibition development, design, and fabrication - Interpretive and educational programs, product development, and delivery - Design and printing of educational resources including training manuals, toolkits, and curricula that support educational programs and exhibitions

+Projects designed to build the capacity of African American museums may involve increasing the number of museum professionals working at African American museums to enable the museum to expand educational programs, engage the community, enhance organizational operations and resiliency, or provide for enhanced care of collections.
+IMLS encourages museum professionals and institutions to share and adopt best practices and innovations by creating skill-building and capacity-expanding programs that are applicable across all levels of museum staff to ensure the highest standards in all aspects of museum practices and operations.